awslabs/aws-track-and-trace/README.md

 Once your UI finishes configuring, you are ready to deploy it.
 From the project's root folder, run `npm run deploy:ui`.

-Is your infrastructure not deploying correctly?
-Take a look at the [TROUBLESHOOTING](./TROUBLESHOOTING.md#failed-during-ui-deployment)
+Is the UI not deploying correctly?
+Take a look at the [TROUBLESHOOTING](./TROUBLESHOOTING.md#failed-during-ui-deployment) section.

 When your deployment finishes successfully you could start testing it by accessing its URL.
 If you have configured your custom domain you could simply navigate to it - e.g. `myfleet.example.com`.
 Otherwise you'll need to retrieve the distribution URL, which will be the entry point to your solution.
 From the project's root folder execute `npm run get:ui-entry-point`.
 It will print the distribution URL to the standard output.